Our Top Picks

 03 of 08

-If you’re willing to spend a little more on an electric blanket, you’ll get more features and better performance.
+If you're willing to spend a little more for the best heated blanket, you’ll get more features and better performance.
 In particular, the SoftHeat by Perfect Fit Low-Voltage Heated Blanket delivers a better user experience thanks to its super-fine wires and gentle heat—however, it has a higher price tag to match.

 04 of 08